 Interpol: Combating pharmaceutical crime

-Interpol?s Operation Pangea is a well-established international effort to disrupt the online sale of counterfeit and illicit health products.
+Interpol’s Operation Pangea is internationally well-established in efforts to fighting pharmaceutical counterfeits and disrupt the online sale of counterfeit and illicit health products.
 Just as importantly, Pangea works to raise awareness of the risks associated with buying medicines from unregulated websites, Interpol said!

 Since its launch in 2008, the Operation has removed more than 105 million units (pills, ampoules, sachets, bottles and so on) from circulation and made more than 3,000 arrests.

 In other words, the combined efforts of police, customs, regulatory bodies and private sector companies have prevented potentially dangerous medicines from reaching unsuspecting consumers, and have dismantled a number of illegal networks behind these crimes.

 Findings from the various phases of Operation Pangea show that organized criminal groups are taking increasingly complex measures to avoid detection, such as developing complicated shipping routes and dispatching medicines in smaller parcels.